Spreadsheets. Camera rolls. Email chains. Scattered Canva files.

 Built for the way garden designers work

-Build plant selections
+Build plant palettes faster

-Organise project files
+Stop hunting for project files

 How it works

-1. Capture everything on site
+3. Capture everything on site

-2. Build your plant palette
+4. Build the plant palette

-3. Create visual concepts
+5. Create visual concepts

 Turn site photos, inspiration and planting ideas into clear, client-ready concept boards.